nanoepics/nanoepics.github.io/events.md

 ---

 ### Upcoming events

+* __21-22 January 2021, Veldhoven__

+* __21-23 June 2023, Edinburgh__: _Iontronics: from fundamentals to ion-controlled devices Faraday Discussion_,

+### Past events
+* __29 November-1 December 2021, Faraday Discussion (online)__: _Next Generation Nanoelectrochemistry_, Zhu Zhang presented our result on iontornic microscopy of a tungsten microelectrode in this [Faraday Discussions](https://www.rsc.org/events/detail/43016/next-generation-nanoelectrochemistry-faraday-discussion).

+* __1-2 July 2021, Utrecht (online)__: _Second IontronicsNL symposium_
+In this event, co-organized by Sanli Faez, we covered the basic science required for understanding the wide range of iontronic processes in redox-flow batteries.
+In collaboration with the UK-RFB network, we also present the latest research results on this rapidly expanding and promising solution for sustainable electrochemical energy storage.

+The program consisted of didactic invited lectures and research presentations from the community focused mostly on recent innovative results for Redox-Flow Batteries.
+More that 90 people attended the openning keynote by Maarten Voors.

 * __15 May 2020, Utrecht (online)__: _2nd Utrecht Degrowth Symposium: From circular economy to circular society_,
 Together with my colleagues at the [Copernicus Institute of Sustainable Development](https://www.uu.nl/en/research/copernicus-institute-of-sustainable-development) and the [Dutch degrowth platform](http://www.ontgroei.nl/) Sanli is organizing this symposium to study and discuss degrowth and circular economy in a multi-disciplinary way.
 This symposium aims to connect stakeholders from academic and non-academic institutions to discuss holistic societal transformations needed to address the socio-ecological crisis of the 21st century.